Valuation Details

 Disclaimer

 The DCF Calculator provides estimates based on your input parameters.
 Intrinsic value is highly sensitive to growth and discount rates.
-This tool is for educational purposes only and does not constitute investment advice.Last Updated: March 2026
+This tool is for educational purposes only.
+This calculator uses standard corporate finance formulas.Last Updated: April 12, 2026